-15. Community Connections Grant - The Department of Social and Health Services (DSHS) will work with the Aging and Disability Resource Centers to strengthen and expand the person-centered access programs to help citizens learn about the long-term services and supports that best meet their needs.
+11. Community Connections Grant - The Department of Social and Health Services (DSHS) will work with the Aging and Disability Resource Centers to strengthen and expand the person-centered access programs to help citizens learn about the long-term services and supports that best meet their needs.
 The funding for this effort has been awarded to DSHS by the United States Department of Health and Human Services' Administration of Community Living and requires no state funds.
 (General Fund-Federal)

-16. Empowering Adults Grant - The Department of Social and Health Services (DSHS) will provide assistance on evidence-based practices to help older adults and adults with disabilities to better manage chronic conditions, such as hypertension, arthritis, diabetes, depression and obesity.
+12. Empowering Adults Grant - The Department of Social and Health Services (DSHS) will provide assistance on evidence-based practices to help older adults and adults with disabilities to better manage chronic conditions, such as hypertension, arthritis, diabetes, depression and obesity.
 Funding for this effort has been awarded to DSHS by the United States Department of Health and Human Services' Administration of Community Living and requires no state funds.
 (General Fund-Federal)

-17. Improving Service Delivery - Staff and funding are provided to implement chapter 320, Laws of 2013 (ESHB 1519) and chapter 338, Laws of 2013 (2SSB 5732).
+13. Improving Service Delivery - Staff and funding are provided to implement chapter 320, Laws of 2013 (ESHB 1519) and chapter 338, Laws of 2013 (2SSB 5732).
 These bills require the use of evidence based practices and the creation of performance measures for service coordination organizations.
 (General Fund-State, General Fund-Federal)

-18. Dual Eligibles Grant - The Department of Social and Health Services (DSHS) will work with community partners to provide options counseling to Medicare-Medicaid individuals (dual eligibles) to ensure that these individuals have access to an unbiased and consumer friendly source of information.
+14. Dual Eligibles Grant - The Department of Social and Health Services (DSHS) will work with community partners to provide options counseling to Medicare-Medicaid individuals (dual eligibles) to ensure that these individuals have access to an unbiased and consumer friendly source of information.
 The funding for this effort has been awarded to DSHS by the Centers for Medicare and Medicaid Services and requires no state funds.
 (General Fund-Federal)

-19. Quality Measures Grant - The Department of Social and Health Services (DSHS) will develop staff capacity to collect, report, and analyze data on the initial core set of health care quality measures for adults enrolled in Medicaid.
+15. Quality Measures Grant - The Department of Social and Health Services (DSHS) will develop staff capacity to collect, report, and analyze data on the initial core set of health care quality measures for adults enrolled in Medicaid.
 The funding for this effort has been awarded to DSHS by the Centers for Medicare and Medicaid Services and requires no state funds.
 (General Fund-Federal)

-20. AFH Quality-SSB 5630 - Funding is provided for the provisions of Substitute Senate Bill 5630 (adult family home quality).
-(General Fund-State, General Fund-Federal)
+16. AFH Quality Assurance - Funding is provided for the provisions of Substitute Senate Bill 5630 (adult family home quality).

-21. LTC Planning Task Force - Funding is provided to implement House Bill 1631 (aging population services), which convenes a Joint Legislative Executive Committee to review the needs of elderly and disabled populations.
-The joint committee must report its findings and recommendations to the Governor and the appropriate committees of the Legislature by December 10, 2014.
+17. LTC Planning Task Force - Funding is provided for staff support or other expenses associated with the work of the Joint Legisaltive Executive Committee on planning for Aging and Disability.
+The committee shall issue an interim report to the legislature by December 10, 2013 and issue final recommendations to the Governor and relevant standing committees of the Legislature by December 10, 2014.
 (General Fund-State, General Fund-Federal)

-22. MR v Dreyfus Exception to Rule - Funding is provided for the workload impact, as well as the per capita cost impact, from an anticipated increase in exception-to-rule (ETR) requests due to the M.R. lawsuit.
+18. MR v Dreyfus Exception to Rule - Funding is provided for the workload impact, as well as the per capita cost impact, from an anticipated increase in exception-to-rule (ETR) requests due to the M.R. lawsuit.
 An ETR refers to additional paid service granted when a client presents a situation that differs from the majority, and is in the interest of both the overall economy and the client's welfare.
 The exception may not contradict a specific provision of federal law or state statute.
 (General Fund-State, General Fund-Federal)